-\ Torque specifications are for nut and bolt threads free of dirt and rust.
+Torque specifications are for nut and bolt threads free of dirt and rust.
 Use only Ford recommended replacement fasteners.

-On all two-piece flat wheel nuts, apply motor oil between the flat washer and the nut.
+On all two-piece flat wheel nuts, apply one drop of motor oil between the flat washer and the nut.
 Do not apply motor oil to the wheel nut threads or the wheel stud threads.